-QUOTE FROM LIBBY HIXSON, Director of Middle School Planning “The differentiating design question for the faculty and administration at Northside is “How involved are the students in the learning?”
+The differentiating design question for the faculty and administration at Northside is “How involved are our students in their learning?”
 This key value runs throughout the entire school.
-We believe that when students are excited about the subject matter or the skill they are mastering, their learning will skyrocket.
-Middle School students must feel empowered and intellectually respected.”
+Middle School students must feel empowered, challenged and intellectually respected.
+We believe that when students are engaged in the subject matter or skills they are mastering, their learning accelerates.

 A Strong and Positive Sense of Community

 Northside is built on a foundation of supportive students, parents, faculty, and administration.
 Therefore, we are designing a division based on the enrollment of two sections per grade.
-Close, meaningful relationships with teachers and peers are critical in the Middle School years of tremendous cognitive and physical growth.
-We know that our students will thrive in a community small enough that everyone knows their names and yet large enough to offer rich and exciting opportunities.
+Close, meaningful relationships with teachers and peers are critical in the Middle School years which involve tremendous cognitive and physical growth.
+We know that our students will thrive in a community small enough that everyone knows their names and yet large enough to offer rich and exciting growth opportunities.

 Engaging and Challenging Academics

 Research is clear that student engagement equals student success.
 Tackling relevant psychological, philosophical, and political questions captivates Middle School students as it mirrors their desire to engage with the adult world.
 Building on the child-centered, interdisciplinary learning in our lower divisions, our Middle School students are now ready for more rigorous demands.
 Our carefully designed curricula will provide our students with multiple opportunities to practice and refine the important skills of writing, reading, speaking, problem solving, and critical thinking thus building academic skills crucial to this stage of development.
-The key is to embed these skills in an absorbing curriculum.
+The key is that we embed these skills in an engaging curriculum.

 These are the years where students discover new talents and passions.
-Athletics, drama, daily foreign language, community engagement, robotics, computer science, literary magazines, and other co-curricular offerings and clubs become focal points for their journey of self-discovery.
+Athletics, drama, daily foreign language, community presentations, robotics, computer science, literary magazines, and other co-curricular offerings become focal points for their journey of self-discovery.
 The outcome is engaged, excited, and well-prepared learners.